 After pointing out the potential confusion created by the Micro's proximity sensor, here's the quick workaround: turn the transceiver off and then back on before stowing it in its harness and before searching.
 That won't make up for the lack of a switch, but it will avoid most of the oddities noted above.

 Customization: The Pieps Micro uses Bluetooth apps (for both Android and iOS) to perform a self test and to set several options.
 These options including turning the vibration on/off, setting the group check mode to extended or Pro, and setting the time before the Micro reverts to transmitting to either 60, 90, or 120 seconds.
-The apps also let you update the Micro's firmware.
+The apps also let you perform a device check and update the Micro's firmware.
 This approach is revolutionary!
 There is no need to visit a store, or ship your transceiver, to update its firmware.

 Battery Status: As with the DSP Sport/Pro, the battery status is displayed as an icon that is either empty, 1/3, 2/3, or full.
 We strongly prefer displaying the battery status as a percentage as per the older DSP transceivers.
 The user's manual says that when the Micro displays 1/3 charged, it can transmit from between 20 and 100 hours—that seems like a ridiculously imprecise range.

 Comfort: The Pieps Micro is small and light—no doubt about it.
 The unit itself is ~30% smaller than the Tracker3 and ~60% smaller than the Pieps Sport.
 Including the weight of the harness, the Micro is ~33% lighter than the Tracker3 and ~40% lighter than the Pieps Sport.
 The ARVA Evo5, released a few years later, is about the same size and weight as the Micro.